U Visa & Work Permits Updates

 However, Kate recommends consulting with an attorney before doing so, since in most cases it is necessary to apply for a Re-entry Permit at the Consulate.

-Remember that we are here to assist you with our legal services for immigration cases, employment cases, and bankruptcy cases.
+Remember that we are here to assist you with our legal services for immigration cases and employment cases.
 You can contact us at (855) 502-0555 or through FacebookInstagramTikTok and YouTube.

 How the firm can help